tahir80/pic/README.md

     super().save(*args, **kwargs)

 ````

+ - in addition to that, I have creetd unit test 3 (see below for details) to confirm this scenario.
 # Task 2: Enhancing Analysis Capabilities, Reporting, and Unit Tests

 ## Requirement 1: Enhanced statistics related to Jobs